home-assistant/home-assistant.io/source/_integrations/motion_blinds.markdown

 To add a Motion Bridge to your installation, click Configuration in the sidebar, then click Integrations.
 Click the + icon in the lower right.
 Then search for "Motion Blinds" and enter the setup.

-{% configuration %}
-host:
-  description: IP address of the Motion Bridge, e.g., 192.168.1.100.
+You will be asked for the IP address of the Motion Bridge, e.g., 192.168.1.100.
-  required: true
-  type: string
-API Key:
-  description: The API Key of your Motion Bridge, see [Retrieving the API Key](#retrieving-the-api-key).
-  required: true
-  type: string
-{% endconfiguration %}

 Note that a static IP address is required in order for this integration to keep working properly.

 ## Retrieving the API Key